morganpartee/python_code_examples/README.md

 **Mostly Done:**
 - async scraping
+- kmer analysis and tokenization (Paper/talk coming soon)

 **Not at all done, needs comments:**
 - grid search
+- Hidden Markov Models with Pomegranate
+    - See my talk about HMMs here, with a short walkthrough of the code: https://vimeo.com/409282673

+**Not even cleaned up yet, but functional**
-- kmer analysis and tokenization
+- NetworkX, building a network and pagerank
+- BlackJack